In this section

 Coleraine Grammar School Physical Education department is committed to developing a students’ aesthetic, physical, intellectual, social and moral development whilst promoting a healthy lifestyle in a caring and safe environment.

-Physical education, Games and Extra-curricular Staff will strive to ensure that their knowledge will be up-to date and relevant.
+Physical Education, Games and Extra-curricular Staff will strive to ensure that their knowledge will be up-to date and relevant.
 They will continue to promote their professional development to ensure that pupils have opportunities to achieve high standards in a variety of sporting arenas.

 Staff will provide a caring and supportive environment where pupils are supported mentally, socially and physically.
 A positive attitude will be encouraged and promoted throughout the department by both staff and pupils.